-Some degree programmes may meet the criteria for accreditation only if a specific combination of units or modules is selected.
-Where this is the case it is only possible to award accreditation if the route or pathway that meets the criteria is formally identifiable in the graduation certificate.
-A programme may contain modules spanning the three streams mentioned above.
-If this is the case the University should apply to the stream which is most relevant to the programme.
-When a degree is accredited it will not be labelled with a specific stream, rather the streams enable programmes to be assessed on the subject specific criteria and by the most appropriate assessors.
+Some degree programmes may meet the criteria for Accreditation only if a specific combination of units or modules is selected.
+Where this is the case it is only possible to award Accreditation if the route or pathway that meets the criteria is formally identifiable in the graduation certificate.